stevedepp/BreastCancerDetectionViaSageMakerLambda/README.md

-# Breast Cancer Detection Via SageMaker & Lambda in 84 steps
+# Breast Cancer Detection via SageMaker & Lambda in 84 steps
 Another TGIF project

 Please click the video to hear sound or follow along with the slides and transcript below the video.